choria-io/website/docs/content/configuration/app_orchestration/index.md

   4. Iterate the groups finding the nodes per group, loop them possibly in small batches
      1. Enable Puppet on these nodes
      2. Run Puppet
-     3. Wait for it to start, exit if they do not idle after a long time
+     3. Wait for it to start, exit if they do not start after a long time
      4. Wait for it to become idle, exit if they do not go idle after a long time
      5. Disable them all
      6. If any of the nodes had failed resources, fail